Ant & Dec: Acting

 Although McPartlin had gained some television experience with a brief stint on the children's television series Why Don't You?, which was broadcast on the BBC, Donnelly was the first of the two to acquire his place on the BBC children's drama Byker Grove.
 He joined in 1989, playing Duncan.
 A year later, McPartlin joined the cast to play PJ (series 2, episode 5).
 Their friendship began when their storylines collided, creating a friendship both on and off-screen.
 Byker Grove producer Matthew Robinson told them to "Stay together through any row you have, whatever it is, be together and you could be the future Morecambe and Wise.
 I think they have proved that in many ways."

 Donnelly also played a stable boy in the film adaptation of the novel The Cinder Path in his teenage years.

-They also went on to co-star in the 2006 sci-fi comedy film Alien Autopsy.
+Since becoming television presenters, the pair have, albeit infrequently, returned to acting, both on stage and screen.
+They played themselves in the film Love Actually (in which Bill Nighy's character addressed Dec as "Ant or Dec").
+They have returned to their Geordie roots in a one-off tribute to The Likely Lads and also by returning to Byker Grove for Geoff's funeral.
+In July 2023, it was announced that the pair would produce a reboot of Byker Grove, to simply be called Byker.